Who We Are

 "I believe in God, the Father almighty, creator of Heaven and earth and in Jesus Christ, his only Son, our Lord.
 He was conceived by the power of the Holy Spirit and born of the Virgin Mary.
 He suffered under Pontius Pilate, was crucified, died, and was buried.
 He descended to the dead.
 On the third day he rose again.
 He ascended into heaven, and is seated at the right hand of the Father.
 He will come again to judge the living and the dead.
 I believe in the Holy Spirit, the holy catholic Church, the communion of saints, the forgiveness of sins, the resurrection of the body, and the life everlasting."

 St. Alban’s was the first Episcopal parish established in Arlington.
 There were only 16 in attendance at the first service on January 12, 1947.
-In those earliest days, worship was held in private residences, the First Christian Church, and even a local dance hall — which makes our current home at Theatre Arlington feel like a perfect fit.
+In those earliest days, worship was held in private residences, the First Christian Church, and even a local dance hall.

 In 1951, a church building was erected at 911 S. Davis Street.
 Episcopalians worshiped there regularly until November 2008, when the former bishop, clergy, and delegates to the diocesan convention elected to leave The Episcopal Church, claiming ownership of the property on South Davis.

 Though sad to leave their lovely church home, many faithful Episcopalians were determined to continue the inclusive mission and ministry of The Episcopal Church.
-Worshipers from Arlington, Grand Prairie, and Mansfield established our current home at Theatre Arlington, as part of Episcopal Church in North Texas.
+Worshipers from Arlington, Grand Prairie, and Mansfield established a home at Theatre Arlington, as part of Episcopal Church in North Texas.
 In 2022, The Episcopal Church in North Texas reunified with the The Episcopal Diocese of Texas .
-We are glad to gather at Theatre Arlington as The Episcopal Church in Arlington and we know that, wherever we worship, God is there with us.
+In September 2024 we moved to our permanent home at the Wellspring on Main.
+We know that, wherever we worship, God is there with us.

 We invite you to worship in our unique location, where we are reminded that we are called to be the church in the midst of the changes and uncertainties of life.
-As we prepare our altar each week, we are reminded that Christ is in our midst, spreading his banquet feast, and inviting all to the table he has set before us.
-Our world view grows every few weeks with the changing theater set that frames our altar!
+As we prepare our altar each week, we are reminded that Christ is in our midst, spreading his banquet feast, and inviting all to the table he has set before us!

 Book of Common Prayer